NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 example, use ``--dem-blur-sigma 1``).
 Note that ``sfs`` has a smoothing term itself which should take care of small imperfections in the input.

+See :numref:`sfs_initial_terrain` for how to use a third-party DEM as input to SfS.
+Then, alignment of the cameras to that DEM is needed.
+This is a multi-step process, outlined in detail in :numref:`sfs-lola`.

 Running SfS
 ^^^^^^^^^^^